vuminhkh/tosca-runtime/README.md

   agents delete myDeployment
   ```

-* Bootstrap: The managerless configuration is in general suitable only for developing and testing recipe, you can bootstrap with Tosca Runtime a distant manager on a cloud provider (only Openstack is available for the moment).
+* Bootstrap: The managerless configuration is in general suitable only for developing and testing recipe.
+You can bootstrap with Tosca Runtime a distant manager on a cloud provider (only Openstack is available for the moment).
 The manager here is in fact a stateless proxy which dispatch the CLI's request to different deployments agents or to the docker daemon.

   ```bash